 0 images remaining

-MRI showed villous-like projections in the synovium with fat density, and a large Baker’s cyst.
+MRI showed villous-like projections in the synovium with fat intensity and a large Baker’s cyst.

 The appearances on MRI are diagnostic and include a synovial mass with a frond-like architecture and a fat-signal intensity on all pulse sequences, which is suppressed using fat-selective presaturation.
-There is no evidence of magnetic susceptibility effects from haemosiderin; there is an associated effusion and a potential chemical shift artifact.
+There is no evidence of magnetic susceptibility effects from hemosiderin; there are an associated effusion and a potential chemical shift artifact.